 In addition to the gear and clothing previously mentioned, other items your kids might want to bring with them when they ski include:

 One of the most effective ways to prevent injuries while skiing is to make sure your kids are in good shape before they ski.
 Stronger muscles will not only help them maintain control, they'll also make skiing more fun.
 If you know your kids will be hitting the slopes in the winter, make sure they get regular exercise in the summer and fall.
 They'll be glad they did.
-And remind your kids to always stretch before they start skiing.
+And remind your kids to always warm up and stretch before they start skiing.

 When you get to the ski resort, if your kids have never skied before — or even if they have — sign them up for ski lessons.
 Even the best athletes in the world can't ski on their own the first time out.
 The best way to learn is from a trained instructor certified by the Professional Ski Instructors of America (PSIA).
 Private lessons will give your kids the most one-on-one time with an instructor, but less-expensive ski school lessons work very well too and are an opportunity to make some new friends.